julian-e-negrete/matrix_mutliplication/README.md

 ### Description
-you only have to execute the .exe file that has been already compiled and if you want to check the logic of the program you just have to take a look at the .cpp file
+you only have to execute the .exe file that has been already compiled and if you want to check the logic of the program you just have to take a look at the .cpp file.

 ### Dimensions
-// remember that a multiplication of two matrices is posible when the matrix B hast the same number of rows as the numbers of columns in A
+// remember that a multiplication of two matrices is posible when the matrix B hast the same number of rows as the numbers of columns in A.
 A = m x n
 B = n x p
 C = m x p